sengsgx/sengsgx/seng_runtime/README.md

 #### <a name="nginxshadow" /> Running NGINX with auto-nat/port shadowing enabled (Experimental!)
-The SENG Runtime also supports NGINX when the experimental auto-nat/port shadowing feature of SENG is enabled (cf. [build instructions](#build)).
+The SENG Runtime also supports running NGINX with SENG's experimental auto-nat/port shadowing feature enabled (cf. [build instructions](#build)).
 The ShadowServer of the SENG Server (cf. [server section](../seng_server/index.html#shadowsrv)) will automatically add `DNAT` rules on the NGINX `listen()` call to make the NGINX enclave reachable under the client host IP (in addition to the Enclave IP).
 The client host IP is the source IP of the DTLS tunnel as observed by the SENG Server.
 All other aspects of running NGINX with the SENG Runtime remain the same as described above.